University of Arkansas at Pine Bluff: Athletics

 UAPB's colors are black and gold and their nickname is the Golden Lions.

 Arkansas–Pine Bluff's sports teams have participated in NCAA Division I in the Southwestern Athletic Conference (SWAC) since re-joining the conference in 1998, and competes in the Football Championship Subdivision (formerly I-AA) for football.
 Home football games are held at Golden Lion Stadium.
-Men's sports also include baseball, basketball, cross country, golf, tennis and track & field; while women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.
+Men's sports also include baseball, basketball, cross country, golf, tennis and track & field; women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.

 Student life

 Residential life

 The University of Arkansas at Pine Bluff houses over 1,000 students on campus.
 Hunt Hall (named in memory of Silas Hunt, the first black law student at the University of Arkansas at Fayetteville) houses male students.
 The Harrold Complex, consisting of four halls, Johnson, Copeland, Fischer, and Stevens, is for females.
 Freshman males are assigned to Johnson and Copeland.